nextcloud/documentation/admin_manual/operations/considerations_on_monitoring.rst

 Before discussing how to monitor ownCloud, it is important to understand the architecture of a typical ownCloud deployment.
-These monitoring best practices are developed based on the use of load balanced web servers, a clustered database running a distributed database storage engine, such as MySQL NDB, and a clustered filesystem, such as Red Hat Storage.
+These monitoring best practices are developed based on the use of load balanced Web servers, a clustered database running a distributed database storage engine, such as MySQL NDB, and a clustered filesystem, such as Red Hat Storage.

 It is assumed that specific enterprise tools (monitoring, log management, etc) to monitor